tobyhodges/python_packaging/episodes/01-scripts-and-modules.Rmd

 functions in a separate project.
 A simple solution is to set the `PYTHONPATH` environment variable on our system.
 On Linux machines, this can be achieved using:

+TODO: Add an example here where we change dir and then try to import a module.
+This will fail without setting python path.

 ```bash
 $ export PYTHONPATH="${PYTHONPATH}:/path/to/my/module/directory"
 ```